-Some applications require more stringent cleaning, such as clean-in-place (CIP), wash-in-place (WIP), or wet-in-place methods.
+Some applications require more stringent cleaning, such as clean-in-place (CIP), wash-in-place (WIP), or wetin-place methods.
 These techniques usually involve interior spray nozzles, conveyor flooding, or a combination of both, and are useful for containing dust when disassembling the equipment.
-The biggest challenge in the cleaning process, however, is not wetting the unit but rather drying it such that a swab test can validate the cleaning.
+The biggest challenge in the cleaning process, however, isn't wetting the unit but rather drying it such that a swab test can validate the cleaning.
 This is one area where conveyor parts that are manufactured for easy assembly and access without the use of tools become particularly beneficial.
 Hose design can also influence a vacuum system's effectiveness.
 Hoses should be light and sanitary for ease of use and cleaning.
-Recent advancements such as static-dissipative opaque hoses that include molded cuffs with sanitary fittings, as shown in Figure 2, have improved the practicalities of hose handling.
+Recent advancements such as static-dissipative opaque hoses that include molded cuffs with sanitary fittings (Photo 1), have improved the practicalities of hose handling.